Modern Slavery Act 2015:

 Our Business

-The Autovista Group (the “Group”) is a leading provider of automotive pricing insights along the entire lifecycle of a vehicle.
-The Group provides pricing insights across more than 20 countries.
-Autovista, Eurotax, EV-Volumes, Glass's, Rødboka and Schwacke are our highly-respected, market-leading brands.
-The Group has more than 750 employees and operates across the UK, Europe and Australia as a fully flexible business, allowing our employees full flexibility to decide where and when they do their work.
+The Autovista Group (the “Group”) is a leading provider of data in the automotive industry, including the provision of pricing insights, along the entire lifecycle of a vehicle across more than 20 countries.
+Autovista, Autovista24, Eurotax, EV Volumes, Glass's, Rødboka and Schwacke are our highly-respected, market-leading brands.
+The Group has more than 720 employees located in the UK, Europe and Australia and operates as a fully flexible business, allowing our employees full flexibility to decide where (within their country of employment) and when they do their work.

-This statement is made on behalf of the UK parent company of the Group, Autovista Bidco Limited, for itself and each member of the Group.
+This statement is made on behalf of the UK parent company of the Group, Autovista Bidco Limited, for itself and each of its subsidiaries.
+The information contained in this statement was obtained from various key stakeholders across the Group including members from the Group’s Leadership, Legal, Risk & Compliance, and People & Performance (HR) teams, and the Group’s Head of ESG.

 Our Policies on Slavery and Human Trafficking

-We commit to adhering to the four UN Global Compact labour principles throughout our operations:
+We commit to adhering to the following four UN Global Compact labour principles throughout our operations, and refer to these, and other principles and standards such as the International Labour Organisation’s Fundamental Conventions, in our Code of Ethics:

 1. Freedom of association and the effective recognition of the right to collective bargaining.